tomas-fryza/avr-course/Labs/07-uart/README.md

 &nbsp;

-According to the connection, calculate the voltage value on pin PC0[A0] if one button is pressed at a time.
+According to the connection, calculate the voltage values on pin PC0[A0] if one button is pressed at a time.
 In this case, the voltage on the pin is given by the [voltage divider](https://www.allaboutcircuits.com/tools/voltage-divider-calculator/), where resistors R3, R4, R5 and R6 are applied successively.

 ![Equation: Voltage divider](Images/eq_divider1.png)